-Aston Martin Vantage review – can it match the Audi R8 and Porsche 911?
+Aston Martin Vantage review – British, brutal and brilliant fun

 Aston Martin Vantage in detail

-- Performance and 0-60 time – Traction is an issue off the line but once rolling the Mercedes-engined Aston punches hard
+- Performance and 0-60 time – Traction can be an issue off the line, but once rolling the Aston punches hard

-- MPG and running costs – Adoption of the Mercedes engine means better than expected efficiency, although it’ll still melt your wallet when performance is uncorked.
+- MPG and running costs – Adoption of the Mercedes engine means better than expected efficiency, although it loves a drink when you push it

 Prices, specs and rivals